connor-c19/PY4E/README.md

 # PY4E

+## About this project

- - This repositiory will detail my progress in Python for Everybody, which I am using to learn more about Python, as well as program development in general.
+- This repositiory will detail my progress in [PY4E](https://www.py4e.com/)

- - Since this is an extracurricular pursuit, it will most likely only be worked on during school breaks.
+- My hopes are that this project not only serves as easily accessible reference material for my own programming endeavors, but can also provide a gentle introduction for any friends, family members, or others who may be interested in learning Python.

 ## Contents

+- Chapter 1
-- Hello World
+  - Hello, World!
 - Practice with Expressions
 - Try-Except
 - Functions
 - Loops
 - String Manipulation
 - File Processing
 - Dictionaries
 - Sorted Tuples and Dictionaries